Prostate cancer is a significant health concern for men, particularly as they age.

 That’s why significant efforts are now aimed at new methods to strengthen old diagnostic tests or create new ones.
 For example, different serum PSA measures PSA-based calculations can be made to adjust for false positives and give more accuracy.
 And there are interesting studies about a simple urine test that detects prostate cancer.

-Achieving a more accurate test that is not invasive is the ultimate goal of urologists and prostate cancer specialists.
 It is the best way to diagnose patients, avoiding unnecessary prostate biopsy, and reducing its use and side effects to the bare minimum (3).

 What is a urine test for prostate cancer?